syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ## Legend icon and text customization

-The icon color of the legend is applied based on the color returned from the `MapShapeLayerDelegate.shapeColorValueMapper` property and the text is taken from the `primaryValueMapper`.
+The icon color of the legend is applied based on the color returned from the `MapShapeLayerDelegate.shapeColorValueMapper` property and the text is taken from the `shapeDataField`.
 It is possible to customize the legend item's color and text using the `MapColorMapper.color` and `MapColorMapper.text` properties based on the `MapColorMapper.value` or `MapColorMapper.from` and `MapColorMapper.to` properties.

 {% tabs %}
 {% highlight Dart %}